 The goal for this group is to help coaches move their schools toward 100% of students demonstrating understanding of High Leverage Concepts – those concepts that are key learning at a grade level and predict success in the next grade.
 Schools/districts that complete C1 will be eligible to join the Continuing Cohort the following year.

-Middle School Cohorts – North and South
+Middle School Cohorts – North, Central, South

 The goals for the Middle School Group are to make use of the new Middle School High Leverage Concepts (and assessments) and to investigate the implementation of Math Menu at the middle level.